 BUT.
 This is Old Trafford.
 And Man United.
 And still two minutes to play.
 And, yes, they scored!
 Javier “Chicharito” Hernandez put one in during extra time (I didn’t video that), and we had penalties to figure out who’s going to Wembley.
 Amazing.

 So, a quick word on penalties: You take five rounds and go until somebody’s got an unbeatable lead.
 So if it’s 3-0 after three rounds, you’re done.
 In this case, what followed was probably the worst penalty shootout anybody can remember.
-Seriously, they’re still talking about it three days afterwards, as I post this.
+Seriously, they were still talking about it three days afterwards, as I post this.
 It was comical — and magical if you’re a Sunderland fan.

 There at the end, they’re singing two different things.
 One is pure adoration for their goalkeeper: “Ooo, Vito Mannone!”
 Similar to this from the Arsenal fans, after they also beat Fulham (poor Fulham) with two goals from Santi Cazorla.
 The other song they’re singing is a classic soccer anthem: